 What is Non Trucking Liability Insurance?

-Definition – Non Trucking Liability Insurance covers truckers when they are using their truck for non-business purposes.
-Non-Trucking Insurance covers both your tractor and trailer when you’re not on dispatch.
-Owner/operators can use their rig as a private vehicle during their time off and still be covered by insurance with an NTL policy.
+Non Trucking Liability Insurance is a coverage for truckers when they are using their truck for non-business purposes.
+Non-Trucking Liability Insurance covers both your tractor and trailer when you’re not on dispatch.
+Commuting or using your rig for other purposes during your time off is covered NTL Insurance.

 - Hot Shots– Since hotshots often use pickup trucks, there is a good possibility that they will be using the truck for non-business purposes, like getting groceries or recreational uses on the weekend.

 - Temporary Insurance – Let’s say you just bought a new Kenworth, and are starting your lease agreement in a couple of weeks.
 You need to be able to drive the truck home from the dealer, so an NTL policy would be a good way to get inexpensive insurance to drive your truck home.

 Pay close attention to your limits and make sure you are comfortable with them.
 A typical non trucking policy will have the following limits:

 - NTL Insurance Liability Limits – $1,000,000 (combined single limit)